sumnerevans/sumnerevans.com/content/posts/travel/2025-fosdem/waterloo/index.md

 Napoleon quickly mobilized a new army and invaded Belgium hoping to engage and defeat the British allied army and Prussian army in detail.
-After sharp engagements of the British and Prussian advance forces on 16 June, Napoleon massed his troops on the 18th for battle against Lord Wellington's allied army at Waterloo.
+After sharp engagements with the British and Prussian advance forces on 16 June, Napoleon massed his troops on the 18th for battle against Lord Wellington's allied army at Waterloo.
 As I described in my
 [post from last year]({{<ref"../../2024-fosdem/waterloo/index.md">}}), the allied forces under Wellington valiantly held the critical Hougoumont château while being pressed hard in the centre during the afternoon.
-However, the coalition forces were highly coordinated and the Prussian army under Blücher arrived on the field in the late afternoon and evening threatening Napoleon's right flank and achieving numerical superiority for the coalition.
+However, the coalition forces were highly coordinated and the Prussian army under Lord Blücher arrived on the field in the late afternoon and evening threatening Napoleon's right flank and achieving numerical superiority for the coalition.
 Pressed on three sides, the French line collapsed and a rout ensued.
 Napoleon himself was forced to flee to Paris and days later he abdicated for a second time and was sent in exile in the very remote island of St. Helena.

 The victory at Waterloo was a true coalition victory.
-If Blücher had not been able to Wellington's aid, the outcome of the battle would have likely been different.
-Napoleon might have been able to win the day and turn his forces against the Prussians successfully doing what he had done so many times before: defeating the enemy in detail.
+If Blücher had not marched to Wellington's aid, the outcome of the battle would have likely been different.
+Napoleon might have been able to win the day and turn his forces against the Prussians, successfully doing what he had done so many times before: defeating his enemy in detail.
 Despite this, it seems unlikely that Napoleon would have been able to effectively prosecute a protracted conflict against the allied great powers of Europe.
 However, conflict would have no doubt extended many more months or even years.